andrewstarritt/andrewstarritt.github.io/acai_release_notes.md

 The introduction of the 1.6 series was due to a modification to how the buffered callback queue is managed if/when the queue gets too large.

+### <span style='color:#00aa88'>1.6.2</span>

+Release date: 02-05-2021

+The clientFieldTypeImage function (out of acai_client_types) now returns "DBF_STRING", "DBF_SHORT" etc, as opposed to "STRING", "SHORT" etc.

+Re-modified the acai_client getString function to use %e for very small or very large numbers, and %f for regular numbers.
+The threshold between use of %e or %f is driven by the precision.

 ### <span style='color:#00aa88'>1.6.1</span>